koding/kdlearn/guides/sync-files-google-drive.md

 cd GDrive
 ```

-We need to softlink some dependencies for the `grive` app to work properly.
+We need to soft-link some dependencies for the `grive` app to work properly.
 Use the following command to achieve this.

 ```
 sudo ln -s /usr/lib/libbfd-2.23.2-system.so /usr/lib/libbfd-2.23-system.so